Skip to content

 extends fun asSlice(self: Builder): Slice;

-Converts the Builder to a Slice and returns it.
-Alias to self.endCell().beginParse().
+Converts the Builder into a Slice and returns it.
+An alias to self.endCell().beginParse().

 Usage example: